TITLE VIII—BUILDING REGULATIONS

 2. Owner-Occupied properties converted to RDUs shall receive an inspection within ninety (90) calendar days of the date of registration unless they are eligible and enrolled in the Self-Certification Program.

 Sec.
 8502.6 Other Inspections.
+Revised 11/24

-A. An Owner or Operator may request an inspection of a RDU at any time outside of the scheduled inspection calendar.
+A. An Owner or Operator may request an inspection of an RDU at any time outside of the scheduled inspection calendar.
 The Owner or Operator may be required to pay the inspection fee in the amount established by resolution of the City Council.

-B. A tenant of a RDU may request an inspection of a RDU at any time outside of the scheduled inspection calendar.
+B. A tenant of an RDU may request an inspection of an RDU at any time outside of the scheduled inspection calendar.
 (Ord.
 1552, eff.
-3/31/2023)
+3/31/2023; Ord.
+1571, eff.
+10/10/2024)

 Sec.
 8502.7 Enforcement.
+Revised 11/24

 When a Building, Housing or Sanitation Code or Ordinance violation is discovered, as a courtesy prior to undertaking formal enforcement action, the City inspector shall document the violation, advise the Owner or Operator of the violation and of the action that must be undertaken and completed in order to remedy the violation.
 The City Inspector shall schedule a reinspection to verify correction of the violation.
 If upon reinspection the violation has not been corrected, the City inspector may refer the violation for Code Enforcement.
 If, upon receipt of the courtesy notice from the City inspector the Owner or Operator advises that he or she will not correct the violation, the violation shall then be immediately referred for Code Enforcement.
 (Ord.
 1552, eff.
-3/31/2023)
+3/31/2023; Ord.
+1571, eff.
+10/10/2024)

 Sec.
 8502.8 Certification.
+Revised 11/24

 Upon the successful completion of an inspection, subsequent inspection or reinspection of the RDU establishing that the Property and its occupancy are in compliance with all applicable Building, Housing and Sanitation Code or Ordinance requirements, the City shall issue to the Owner or Operator a rental housing inspection certification and report verifying compliance and specifying the time period during which the certification will remain valid.
 During such time period, the RDU shall not be subject to a subsequent inspection.
-Notwithstanding the foregoing, a rental housing inspection certification shall not preclude the investigation, inspection, or enforcement of any Building, Housing and Sanitation Code violations if a potential violation is reported to the City or otherwise lawfully discovered by the City.
-(Ord.
-1552, eff.
-3/31/2023)

 Sec.
 8503 Self-Certification Program.
-Amended Ord.
-1567
+Revised 11/24

 Owners or Operators may apply to be enrolled in the Self-Certification Program.
 Once approved, the Director shall place the Property on a reduced five (5) year inspection schedule as follows: